Important dates

 • All current or potential funding must be disclosed at the time of application.

-• Application review procedures
+• Application Review Procedures

 The PKD Foundation strives to be transparent related to our decision-making processes.
 We rely on our grant review committees, who develop recommendations for funding, as well as the process we use as a Foundation to make funding decisions.
 Learn more here.

-• Reporting requirements
+• Reporting Requirements

 Grantees must submit an annual Progress Report to be submitted along with a Financial Report.
 As part of these reports, a brief (one or two paragraph) summary written for the lay public must be included.
 Although Research Grant and Fellowship Awards are for a two-year period, the PKD Foundation reserves the right to terminate any grant if there has been inadequate research progress during the first year of the award.

-Download the PKDF Report Requirements.
+Download the PKD Foundation Report Requirements.

 • Attribution